Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Identifying processes using files or sockets

-- Repeating a command at constant intervals
+- Repeating commands at constant intervals

-- Repeating a command over multiple files
+- Repeating commands in loops over files

-- Starting a program from the GUI
+- Launching programs from the GUI

 - Customizing startup programs

-- Killing a process
+- Killing processes

 - Scheduling one-time tasks